phku-hk/phku-hk/README.md

 - 👋 Hi, I’m @phku-hk
 - 🐧 I'm coding on Linux
 - ✒️ I’m confident in using C, C# and PHP
-- 🔬 I’m currently working with microprocessors
+- 🔬 I’m currently working on programming microprocessors
 - 🫰 I like creating tools, apps and games

 <!---